 Long distance movements outside of spring and fall migration were less frequently detected using the base model than the full model, with the full model detecting 3 more foray loops and 1 more dispersal than the base model (Table 3).
 Using the long-distance movements detected by the full model, we found that dispersal movements had a mean duration of 6 days (1–10 days) and the mean distance traveled was 129 km (30–263 km).
 Foray loops had a mean duration of 20 days (2–95 days) and a mean total distance traveled of 221 km (34–951 km).
 The number of summer migrations detected was not impacted by use of the full or base model, with 3 of 65 birds (5%; 2 males, 1 female) tracked throughout May 1st–Sep.
 1st migrating south during the summer.
 These summer migratory movements initiated around May 27th, Jun.
 20th, and Jul.
 13th and terminated around Jul.
 8th, Jul.
 25th, and Aug.
 22nd (Fig. 6).
 Summer migrations had a mean duration of 39 days (35–42 days) and a mean distance traveled of 756 km (523–1106 km).

-Non-migrants were detected by both the full and base models, with some differences in detection rates.
+Non-migrants were detected by the full and base models, with some differences in detection rates.
 The full model detected 6 non-migrants in the fall (3% of individuals tracked between Oct.
 15th–Dec.
 5th; 3 males, 3 females) and spring (3% of individuals tracked between Feb.
 15th–Mar.
 29th; 1 male, 5 females).
 The base model detected one fewer non-migrant in fall (3% of individuals tracked between Oct.
 15th–Dec.
 8th; 2 males, 3 females) and the same number of non-migrants in spring (3% of individuals tracked between Feb.
 15th–Mar.
 28th; 1 male, 5 females).
 The fall non-migrants detected using the full model overwintered in Rhode Island (3), Pennsylvania (1), Connecticut (1), and Virginia (1), while the spring non-migrants summered in Virginia (2), Maryland (1), Florida (1), Georgia (1), and Alabama (1).
 Individuals that abstained from migration during one season were observed migrating in prior or subsequent seasons when data were available (5 of 5 birds detected in the full model).

 Figure 6.
 Spatial and temporal distribution of summer migrations, dispersals, and foray loops of American Woodcock marked with GPS transmitters in eastern North America.
 Maps are superimposed over the breeding, wintering, and year-round range of the American Woodcock as delineated by the eBird Status and Trends dataset (Fink et al. 2022).
 Timelines depict the duration of each movement by month, and each movement is matched from the map to the timeline by color.
 These long-distance movements are derived from the full model, which includes all possible data streams for informing delineations of woodcock migratory movements.